-YES, all the main routes up the Mount Kilimanjaro are really just walking routes it don’t need technique climb but overall, it’s just a walk.
+YES, all the main routes up the Mount Kilimanjaro are really just walking routes; you don’t need to use your hands to climb but overall, it’s just a walk.
 Indeed, there are a couple of people who’ve climbed up the mountain in wheelchairs and make it on the top, so the ability to walk isn’t even a pre-requisite.

 Q: Can I climb it independently?